wkhayrattee/training-phpextensions/MyFirstSteps/03/readme.md

 ## My Questions

 - Trivial question probably, why is it that in observation #4 below, the output is `42#` with a hash after the 42?
+  * Uh...
+I can't imagine, actually.
+Fat-finger?
+Nothing about PHP would intentionally output that hash.

 ## My Observations